SylvainDMonkey/management/references/git command.md

-git status #To check new or modified files git add . #To add all your changes git commit -m "Your message" #To indicate what you were working on git push origin main #Push your branch to remote git checkout main #Change branch to main git merge Branchname -m "your message" #Merge your branch on main
+git status #To check new or modified files git add . #To add all your changes git commit -m "Your message" #To indicate what you were working on git push -u origin BranchName #Push your branch to remote git checkout main #Change branch to main git merge Branchname -m "your message" #Merge your branch on main
 ```